pcastelan/vscode-paulas-tweaks/README.md

 4. To update, just pull the main branch, or download it again and overwrite the current instalation.

 ## Release Notes
+### 0.2.0
+Changed the bookmarks driver to comments and added some configuration to the bookmarks search.

 ### 0.1.0
 - Initial release of the Breakpoints as Bookmarks feature.